 Dr Yusuke Shimakawa is a senior epidemiologist at the Intitut Pasteur, Paris, specialized in the viral hepatitis epidemiology in Africa.
 He obtained MD (Jikei University, Japan), Diploma in Tropical Medicine (Nagasaki University) and MSc and PhD in epidemiology (London School of Hygiene and Tropical Medicine).
-From 2011 until 2014, he spent 3 years at the MRC Gambia to conduct his PhD project as a member of the PROLIFICA team.
+From 2011 until 2014, he spent 3 years at the MRC Gambia whilst undertaking his PhD project as a member of the PROLIFICA team.
 He studied the effect of modes of HBV transmission (perinatal vs. horizontal) on the subsequent natural history of chronic HBV infection in The Gambia.
-Since 2014, he is at the Emerging Disease Epidemiology Unit, Institut Pasteur, and remains attached to the PROLIFICA project as a co-investigator in charge of epidemiological aspects.
+Since 2014, he has worked at the Emerging Disease Epidemiology Unit, Institut Pasteur, and remains attached to the PROLIFICA project as a co-investigator in charge of epidemiological aspects.

 Dr Isabelle Chemin (INSERM, France)

 Dr Isabelle Chemin is currently Research Director at INSERM U1052 (Dept Immuno-Viro) at the Center for Research on Cancer of Lyon.
-Since several years her research focuses on HBV variants and hepatocellular carcinoma, including prognostic and predictive markers for HCC .
+For several years her research focuses on HBV variants and hepatocellular carcinoma, including prognostic and predictive markers for HCC .
 She is a key partner of the PROLIFICA programme.
 She has contributed to the implementation of in-house HBV PCR in Gambia and Senegal and is in charge with IARC (Lyon, France ) of the Aflatoxin exposure measurement in the PROLIFICA participants.

 Dr Maimuna Mendy (IARC, France & MRC Gambia Unit, IARC (2010-2018)